larytet/MyPerfectThings/dishwasher.md

 * Contains grinder for food remains.
 First washing cycle can be collected in a separate bin.
 * Self cleaning
 * Apparently not all dishwashers can reliably report that there is no salt remains (Sauter 1007, for example).
-* Project a colored light on the floor to indicate whether dishes are clean or not.
+* Project a colored light on the floor to indicate whether dishes are clean or not OR a magnetic sign clean/dirty which can be set manually.
 *

 Links